Understanding Fasting Blood Glucose: What You Need to Know

 Fasting blood glucose levels are important because they can indicate how well your body is able to regulate blood sugar levels.
 High blood sugar levels, also known as hyperglycemia, can be a sign of diabetes or prediabetes.
 Diabetes is a chronic condition that affects how your body uses glucose, leading to high blood sugar levels.
 If left uncontrolled, diabetes can lead to serious health complications, such as heart disease, stroke, kidney disease, and nerve damage.

-● Must Read: Understanding the Importance of Monitoring Diabetic Sugar Levels
+● Must Read: Understanding the Dangers of Low Blood Glucose Levels

 By monitoring your fasting blood glucose levels regularly, you can identify any changes early and take steps to manage them.
 This may involve making lifestyle changes, such as improving your diet and increasing physical activity, or taking medication as prescribed by your doctor.